 We may earn money or products from the companies mentioned in this post.
 See the Affiliates and Disclosures page for more information.

-Crochet pocket shawls are a big trend currently.
+Crochet pocket shawl patterns are a big trend currently.
 I haven’t liked the look of any pocket shawls I have seen.
 I am viewing them through the eyes of someone who lives in a warm climate.
 They all look bulky, heavy and hot.
 That’s perfect for cold climate crocheters.

 I like the idea of throwing on some pockets because women’s clothing is so woefully lacking in pockets often times.
 What’s a gal to do in spring, summer or even early fall before temps drop below 40?